Inventory Carrying Cost Calculator

 Frequently asked questions

-What costs are included in the inventory carrying cost rate?
+What components make up the carrying cost rate?